Spring and Summer

 A typical great post to read half day tour will start with an early departure from Gardiner to insure that we are set up at a good viewing location at the sun breaks the horizon.
 In the middle of June, this means that we could leave Gardiner as early as 4:30 AM.

-The local hotels may or may not have coffee set out at the ungodly hours we hit the road.
-But fear not, we will have continental breakfast items for you as well as thermoses of coffee to get those eyelids open, Generally, we will head to either the Lamar or Hayden Valley, depending on where the action is.
+The local hotels may or may not have coffee set out before dawn when we hit the road.
+But fear not, we will have breakfast items for you as well as thermoses of coffee to get those eyelids open, Generally, we will head to either the Lamar or Hayden Valley, depending on where the action is.
 The drive will take between 40 and 60 minutes, respectively.
 We will set up in the areas of activity and start scanning for wildlife.
 Since these are wild animals there is no guarantee of a sighting but we will do our best to move about to find them.
 After breakfast snacks will be available and we will head back toward Gardiner by 11:00.

 A full day tour will also start with an early departure from Gardiner to ensure that we are set up at a good viewing location at the sun breaks the horizon.